Not everyone loves long-form writing

 Because if we work together, you’re hiring me as a writer, but also as a partner (which is a big deal, imho).

-Off the clock, I’m a sober, vegan homebody who learned to ski at age 32, hates plastic bags and loves learning about random topics on YouTube.
-Despite all of this, I’m still really fun (pinky promise!!!).
+Off the clock, I’m a homebody who learned to ski at 31, hates plastic bags and loves learning about random topics via YouTube.

-My first ever paid writing gig was working as a city reporter for The Uniter, the University of Winnipeg’s newspaper, and my first Wordpress blog (there was more than one lol) is still up and is very sassy, in case you’re nosy.
+My first ever paid writing gig was working as a city reporter for The Uniter, and my first Wordpress blog (there was more than one lol) is still up and is very sassy, in case you’re nosy.

 Fun fact: